Turnip water: Health benefits

-It has been reported that the drink has positive health benefits, because its anthocyanin content reduce health disease risks and the probability of carcinogenic occurrences.
-It has a high sodium content that some researchers believe could be dangerous for people with heart disease.
+It has been reported that the drink has positive health benefits, because its anthocyanin content reduces the risk of disease, notably that of cancer.
+Its high salt content does, however, mean that it possesses high levels of sodium that some researchers believe could prove dangerous for people with heart disease.
 It contains β-carotene, group B vitamins, calcium, potassium, and iron and is drunk for its antiseptic effects.

-It was reported in academic journals that it helps to remove toxins from the human body, can also help with reducing kidney stones.
+It has been reported that it helps in removing toxins from the body and reducing kidney stones.
 It is also used to treat pubertal acne, eczema, abscesses, whitlow, and hematomas.

 Şalgam is considered a functional food by some researchers since it is a diuretic that also cleans lungs and bronchi.

 Events

 Şalgam, has been celebrated as a festival in Adana since 2010.
 The World Rakı Festival (aka Adana Kebap ve Şalgam Festivali), emerged from a hundred-year tradition of enjoying kebabs, with liver, şalgam and rakı.
 The event turned into a nationwide popular street festival; street musicians playing drums and zurna entertain visitors all night long on the second Saturday night of December.